sternstude/CauseJudger/Readme.md

 ### Version

-- 2024-5-22: Dataset and experimental results is available now.
-Code will be released after the acceptance of our paper.
+- 2024-5-22: The CauseLogics Dataset and experimental results of CauseExplorer are now publicly available.
+The code will be released after the acceptance of our work.